cal-rmedina/CUDA-samples/README.md

 # Basic CUDA samples (Main README file)

 Set of programs to teach the basics of CUDA programming for the scientific community.
-Each directory is independent and self contained and could run by itself.
+Each directory is independent, self contained and could run by itself.

 ## Program structure